Bang9634/WeatherForecast/README.md

+# Weather Forecast GUI Application

 ## Introduction

-This program displays weather forecast information for South Korea.
+This program displays weather forecast information for South Korea using the official public API.
 A personal API authentication key is required.
 You can receive an authentication key for free from [here](https://www.data.go.kr/tcs/dss/selectApiDataDetailView.do?publicDataPk=15084084).

-Just run the program and enter your authentication key in the text box.
-If the authentication key is valid, the forecast information will be displayed.
+- Select your region, city, and district using the combo boxes.
+- The weather forecast for the selected area will be displayed in real time.

 ## Development Environment